SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 1. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain and its time to get creating!
    ![](img/domain-dive.gif)

-1. On the Upper Right Corner, Click the _Create_ button and select _Create Schema_
+1. On the Upper Right Corner, Click the toolbox icon and select _Create Schema_
    ![](img/create-schema.png)
    1. Name: PaymentCharged
    1. Content Type: JSON